 Iguanas are not the only reptile that encounters this problem.
 We find it in many types of chameleons, lizards, turtles, and tortoises.
-It does not occur in carnivorous reptiles like snakes and monitor lizards very often because the whole prey they consume provides a proper diet.
+It does not occur in carnivorous reptiles like snakes and monitor lizards very often because of their lower requirement for UVB light, and the whole prey they consume provides a proper diet.
 In essence, they are carnivores, while the other reptiles are vegetarians.

 This disease has many factors that work together in causing this condition.
 The primary reason iguanas develop this disease is due to a diet too low in calcium.
 More specifically, the ratio of calcium to phosphorous (usually the phosphorous is too high) in their diets is inadequate to promote growth and sustain normal physiological functions.
 As a result, they become very ill, and can even succumb to the disease.

 Other factors that exacerbate the poor diet problem are common in most households that have iguanas.
 Inadequate exposure to direct sunlight (not through glass), not keeping the humidity at 90% and not keeping the temperature at 90 degrees F all add to the problem:

 Sunlight of a specific ultraviolet frequency is needed to produce vitamin D3 by the iguana’s skin.
 This vitamin is needed for the absorption and utilization of calcium in the diet.
 No matter how much calcium there is in the diet, without this vitamin the calcium would not be be absorbed or utilized .
 This is why milk that we drink is fortified with vitamin D. Black Lights and other artificial ultraviolet lights are helpful, but they can not replace sunshine.